mxagar/tool_guides/c++/accelerated_computer_science_coursera/01_OOP/README.md

 - Typical stack addresses are large values, eg.: `0xFFF...`
 - Stack memory is associated with the current function: the memory lifecycle is tied to that function!
 If function ends/returns, variable is lost, because the stack memory is realeased to the system
 - Stack memory starts at high memory values and grows down to lower values towards 0, in the order we allocate variables, functions, etc.
+    - Note that when we call a function from `main()`, memory is allocated for it in the stack
+    - When we exit the function, its memory in the stack is destroyed
+    - When a new function or variable is instantiated, the same memory part can be allocated
+    - Note also: although stack memory usually grows downwards, C++ compilers often use optimization strategies that flex that rule; therefore, it's not impossible to find cases in which memory addresses change unexpectedly

 - **Pointers** are variables that store memory addresses of data
 - Pointers are created with `*`